๐ท๐๐๐๐๐๐- ๐ผ๐๐๐๐๐- ๐ฎ๐๐๐๐๐๐๐๐- ๐ท๐๐๐ ๐ฏ๐๐๐- ๐ป๐๐ ๐๐๐๐๐- ๐ช๐๐๐๐๐๐๐๐- ๐ฏ๐๐๐๐๐๐ - ๐จ๐ฉ๐ช- ๐ฉ๐๐๐๐๐-๐ฑ๐๐๐๐- ๐ท๐๐๐๐๐๐

 Spring (March to May)

 Spring is one of the most enchanting times to trek to Annapurna Base Camp.
 During this season, the weather is generally stable, with clear skies and moderate temperatures, making it ideal for trekking.
-Daytime temperatures at lower elevations range from 15°C to 20°C, offering pleasant walking conditions.
-As you ascend to higher altitudes, the temperatures drop but remain manageable, ensuring a comfortable trekking experience.
-One of the most captivating aspects of trekking in spring is the vibrant Rhododendron forests in full bloom.
+Daytime temperatures at lower elevations range from 15ยฐC to 20ยฐC, offering pleasant walking conditions.
+With increasing altitude, temperatures steadily decrease yet remain pleasant enough to ensure a comfortable trekking experience.ย One of the most captivating aspects of trekking in spring is the vibrant Rhododendron forests in full bloom.
 These colorful flowers create a stunning and picturesque landscape, adding a magical touch to the trek.
 The green plants and blooming flowers make the trek more beautiful and enjoyable for nature lovers and photographers.
-However, because of the nice weather and amazing views, many people come to hike in spring, so the trails and teahouses are busier than usual.
+However, dueย to the nice weather and amazing views, many people come to hike in spring, so the trails and teahouses are busier than usual.

 Autumn (September to November)